 This is a question I’ve worried about more times than I can count.
-No matter how often I’ve seen God meet my needs in the past, I can still wrestle with fear about the future.
+No matter how often I’ve seen God meet my needs in the past, fear about the future is always there whispering to me, God's not going to come through this time.

-A few months ago, I had coffee with a friend who has built a successful career in business.
-But we got together because his future at his company looks uncertain and he was wrestling with what if his good income goes away.
+I remember having coffee with a friend who has built a successful career in business.
+We got together because his future at his company looks uncertain and he was wrestling with what if his good income goes away.
 Will God actually provide for him?

 I have two other friends, both good businessmen, who feel a calling to pursue ministry roles.
 The one thing holding them back is fear about money.
 They’ve built good lifestyles for their families and don’t want lose them.

-Worry is our natural response.
-We lie in bed awake, our minds running to and fro, trying to figure out a way to make it work, a way to be okay.
+Worry is often our first response.
+We lie in bed awake, our minds spinning, trying to figure out a way to make it work, a way to be okay.

-Work is the world’s advice.
-Hustle, scrap, get up early, and work late.
+Work is our second option.
 The world says you can outwork, outsmart, out-save, and out-invest the insecurity of money.
-And when you do you’ll be set up for life with no more worries.
+So hustle, scrap, get up early, and work late.
+Then you’ll be set up for life with no more worries.

 The Answer To Insecurity